Leukodystrophy: Treatment

 With many different types of leukodystrophy, with many causes, treatment therapies will vary for each type.
 Studies and clinical trials are seeking to find therapies for each of the different leukodystrophies.
 Stem cell transplants and gene therapy appear to be the most promising in treating all leukodystrophies, providing they take place as early as possible, prior to extensive neurological damage.
+In addition to these treatments, many people with leukodystrophies may benefit from other therapies such as physical, occupational, and speech therapy.
+This can help with mobility and adjusting to cognitive changes.

 For hypomyelinating leukodystrophies, therapeutic research into cell-based therapies appears promising.
 Oligodendrocyte precursor cells and neural stem cells have been transplanted successfully and have shown to be healthy a year later.
 Fractional anisotropy and radial diffusivity maps showed possible myelination in the region of the transplant.
 Induced pluripotent stem cells, oligodendrocyte precursor cells, gene correction, and transplantation to promote the maturation, survival, and myelination of oligodendrocytes seem to be the primary routes for possible treatments.

 For three types of leukodystrophies (X-linked adrenoleukodystrophy (X-ALD), metachromatic leukodystrophy (MLD) and Krabbe Disease (globoid cell leukodystrophy - GLD), gene therapy using autologous hematopoietic stem cells to transfer the healthy copy of the disease-causing gene with lentiviral vectors has been shown to succeed and has been used in clinical trials for X-ALD and MLD.
 The progression of X-ALD has been shown to be disrupted with hematopoietic stem cell gene therapy, although the proximal cause of arrested demyelination and the quantity of stem cells needed are unclear.
 While there continues to be an accumulation of very long chain fatty acids in the brain, this seems not to be the immediate causal factor behind the disease, as gene therapy does not correct the accumulation.

 For those leukodystrophies that result from a deficiency of lysozyme enzymes, such as Krabbe disease, enzyme replacement therapy seems hopeful.
 However, enzyme delivery proves difficult, because the blood–brain barrier severely limits what can pass into the central nervous system.
 Current gene therapy research for metachromatic leukodystrophy has been reviewed with an emphasis on ex vivo transplantation of genetically modified hematopoietic stem cells.